medneo-infra/test_app_infra/ReadMe.md

 prodAutoscalingGroupMin     | minimum number of machines running in production | 1 prodAutoscalingGroupMax     | maximum number of machines running in production | 2 prodInstanceType            | instance type (size) in prod; see https://aws.amazon.com/ec2/instance-types/ | t2.micro
+releasePrefix               | the prefix to separate the actual name from | release releaseAutoscalingGroupMin  | minimum number of machines running in production | 1 releaseAutoscalingGroupMax  | maximum number of machines running in production | 2 releaseInstanceType         | instance type (size) in prod; see https://aws.amazon.com/ec2/instance-types/ | t2.micro

 ## docker-compose.yml
 Please provide a valid `docker-compose.yml` file which will be run via docker-compose